max-vegetable/BUAA_CGYY/README.md

 - 2022/03/20: Fourth test with a huge success yet the crashdown didn't occur.
 - 2022/03/21: Fifth test with another huge success as the confirming message was delayed for 4 minutes that seemingly proved the debugging mechanism worked. ***Uploaded ver 1.1, fixing multiple bugs occurred in previous tests and adding this ReadMe doc.***
 - 2022/03/22: Sixth test encountered an error of loading pages, which is really wierd.
 Might be the network problem. ***Uploaded ver 1.2, adding yaml-load modules and revising the usage part of this doc.***
+- 2022/03/23: Seventh test encountered an exception from the codes uploaded yesterday. ***Uploaded ver 1.3, adding a recheck-mechanism that allows it to repeat checking for available courts if other scripts get over.
+Also did a yapf refinement and added a few guiding messages.***

 # License